Florin-Nae/design-and-test-a-thermal-management-system-for-a-vehicle/README.md

 ## Contact

-Please write to Florin Nae fnae@mathworks.com with any questions or suggestions.
+Please write to [Florin Nae](mailto:fnae@mathworks.com) with any questions or suggestions.

 ## License